Newsletter for parents and carers of, and professionals working with, children and young people with SEND.

 Who will oversee, plan and work with my child and how often?

-- The class teacher will oversee, plan and work with each child with SEND in their class to ensure that appropriate progress is made in every area.
+- The class teacher will plan, oversee and work with each child with SEND in their class to ensure that appropriate progress is made in every area.

-- The SENCo oversees the progress of any child identified as having SEND and liaise with a range of external agencies such as Speech Therapists and family workers who can give more specialised advice and support.
+- The SENDco oversees the progress of any child identified as having SEND and will liaise with a range of external agencies such as Speech Therapists and Specialist Teachers who can give more specialised advice and support.
 The class teacher will then choose the best way to implement the support and advice within the classroom.

 Who will explain this to me?

-- The class teacher will meet with you formally at least once a term (this could be part of learning conversation meetings or separately), in order to discuss your child’s progress and the support that they are receiving.
-Ms Holloway may also attend meetings either by request or as part of her monitoring role.
+- The class teacher will meet with you formally at least once a term (this could be part of learning conversation meetings or separately) in order to discuss your child’s progress and the support that they are receiving.
+Mrs Nicholson may also attend meetings either by request or as part of her monitoring role.

-- An appointment can be made with the SENCo to discuss support in more detail if required.
-The SENCo has release time on a Thursday afternoon from 1.00 – 1.30pm and will happy to meet with you then.
+- An appointment can be made with the SENDco to discuss support in more detail if required.

-- IlPs (Individual Learning Plans) or IBPs (Individual Behaviour Plans) will be shared with you and your child (age appropriate).
+- ILPs (Individual Learning Plans) will be shared with you and your child (age appropriate).

 What support will there be for my child’s overall well being?